-On Sunday, January 17, 2021, at 2 PM.
-Gail Rubin, President of the Historic Fairview Cemetery Association, will speak on the topic “Historic Fairview Cemetery: Final Resting Place for Notable People in Albuquerque History.”
-The program will take place by live stream on the AHS Facebook page.
+On Sunday, January 17, 2021 Gail Rubin, President of the Historic Fairview Cemetery Association, spoke on the topic “Historic Fairview Cemetery: Final Resting Place for Notable People in Albuquerque History.”
+The program took place by live stream on the AHS Facebook page.

 Historic Fairview Cemetery at 700 Yale Blvd SE in Albuquerque, New Mexico, was founded in 1881 and has approximately 12,000 permanent residents.
 Yet, only about 6,000 of the graves have markers.
 It’s the final resting place for both the famous and the unknown.
 There are military graves for Buffalo Soldiers and Teddy Roosevelt’s Rough Riders, notable politicians, sports figures, fraternal organization members, and unknown individuals who nonetheless have fascinating stories.
 Gail Rubin, CT, president of the nonprofit Historic Fairview Cemetery organization, will introduce you to some of these stories.

 Learn about the unique designs of the cemetery’s markers and graves, and how you can learn more about the history of Albuquerque and New Mexico by visiting Historic Fairview Cemetery.
 Donations to the nonprofit are greatly appreciated through the website, www.HistoricFairviewCemeteryABQ.org.